Azarem/IOGRetranslation/README.md

 - MSU compatibility is included.
 Instructions for its use can be found in section 2 of this document.

+- Sky Deliveryman has been added back into the endgame.
+Aside from the ability to return to earlier locations in the game, nothing about those areas has been changed at this time.

 *More Coming Shortly*

 ------------------
 5.)
 Special Thanks